 You’ve seen the virtual reality goggles and simulations everywhere from CES to Jimmy Fallon.
-Virtual reality is starting to be incorporated in marketing and sales strategies of businesses across America.
+VR is starting to be incorporated in marketing and sales strategies of businesses across America.
 That trend is not going away anytime soon, and it is one that we will start to see more often in the automotive industry.
 Virtual reality in the automotive industry is going to be huge for dealers because it will give their customers a chance to see the car’s interior and exterior before customers, or even the car, make it to the showroom.

 Jaguar Leading the Pack

 When it comes to incorporating virtual reality into a showroom or dealership, Jaguar Land Rover® is already paving the way for U.S. dealers.
-According to Automotive News, earlier this year, Jaguar Land Rover® shipped Virtual Reality Experience kits to all of its U.S. retailers as part of a global rollout of the technology.
+According to Automotive News, earlier this year, Jaguar Land Rover® shipped kits to all of its U.S. retailers as part of a global rollout of the technology.
 Jaguar is not the only brand pursuing virtual reality as a new sales tool.
 Cadillac is another luxury brand looking to expand its sales tactics with virtual reality.

 Distributing Virtual Reality Content

 It is one thing to create virtual reality content, but it is another to distribute that content to your potential customers effectively.
 Disseminating virtual reality content to a wider audience through social networking is going to be a valuable marketing strategy in the coming years.
-In fact, according to The New York Times, Mark Zuckerberg, Facebook CEO, claimed that Facebook could end up investing more than $3 billion over the next decade to improve virtual reality and make it accessible to the larger public.
+In fact, according to The New York Times, Mark Zuckerberg, Facebook CEO, claimed that Facebook could end up investing more than $3 billion over the next decade to improve and make it accessible to the larger public.

-Virtual Reality Technology Offers a more Immersive Experience
+VR Technology Offers a more Immersive Experience

 Because the technology to preview virtual reality is already available to consumers, it is a smooth transition to using “VR” on your dealership website.
 Mobile smart devices and VR headsets allow your site visitors to interact with panoramic content like they’re inside the vehicle.